The Rainforest Trust SAVES Challenge

 Since 1988, U.S.-based Rainforest Trust and its local conservation partners have strategically created over 100 new Protected Areas toward our goal of protecting 50 million acres of vital habitat by the year 2020.

 As part of the SAVES Challenge, Rainforest Trust seeks to form new strategic alliances with in-country organizations that share our goal of creating new Protected Areas in the tropics for IUCN Endangered or Critically Endangered species.

 By joining the SAVES Challenge, both donors and the conservation community can unite to make a major and lasting impact to protect the world’s most imperiled wildlife.

 Establishing New Protected Areas

 Rainforest Trust collaborates with local organizations to safeguard areas vital to endangered species by creating permanent Protected Areas in regions most at risk of habitat destruction.
 These Protected Areas are established through direct land purchase and acquisition, the designation of national parks and other government Protected Areas, or the creation of community conservation areas whose borders are managed and maintained by forest guards to ensure lasting protection.

 Rainforest Trust is dedicated to fostering strong partnerships and empowering conservation leaders within their own countries.
-Our simple model has proven highly effective for more than 25 years and has saved over 15 million acres.
+Our simple model has proven highly effective for almost 30 years and has saved over 18 million acres.